-At the close of the ceremony the maid dressed the bride in a complete wardrobe that the major had provided.
-He had it stored in the coset at the beginning of the ceremony.
+At the close of the ceremony the maid dressed the bride in a complete wardrobe the major had provided.
+He had it stored in the closet at the beginning of the ceremony.
 The bride emerged elegantly dressed in silk, satin and lace, and there was kissing all around.

 In another Vermont smock wedding, the widow Lovejoy married Asa Averill while naked.
 She hid in a chimney recess behind a curtain.